Are you afraid that you’ve fallen victim to a timeshare scam? We’re telling you everything you need to protect yourself from timeshare fraud.

 Almost every timeshare scam works by offering you the thing you want.
 It’s a sad truth that life rarely provides you the thing you want without demanding a lot of effort in return.
 If you get an offer that looks a little too great, assume it is.

 Never take anyone’s word for it that their offer, their service or their company is legitimate.
 Look into the company and the person to make sure they exist.
 Your state’s consumer protection office is a good place to start the search.

 Before signing on with any company, get everything in writing.
 This helps to establish a paper trail that can demonstrate you were promised things that never materialized.

 If there is a contract involved, have a lawyer review the document before you sign it.
 A lawyer is much more likely to spot something questionable in the contract.

 Many timeshare businesses are legitimate companies selling a product to people who want it.
 There are also less legitimate companies that will use high-pressure tactics and outright deception to get people to buy timeshares they don’t want or can’t really afford.
 Avoid these companies whenever possible.

 The true dark underbelly of the timeshare industry is the scammers who prey on those who want to escape their timeshare contracts.
 Avoiding them takes some skepticism, research and getting everything in writing.

-If you're stuck in timeshare contract you don't want anymore, Primo Management Group specializes in helping consumers use legal means to exit the contract.
+If you’re stuck in timeshare contract you don’t want anymore, Primo Management Group specializes in helping consumers use a proven process to exit the contract.
 Contact us today for more information or a free consultation.